Hanamasagar: Mosques

 Khaza Bande Nawaz Mosque and Maszid for Muslim community.
 Moharam and Uras festivals are celebrated by both Hindu and Muslim religion.

 Festivals

 Annual festivals are celebrating in village, such as Shri Shivalingeshwar Paramarthikotsava, Shri Hari Pandurang Vittal Saptaha (Dindhi), Shree Sangameshwar Festival, Khaza Bandenawaz Uras, as well as Kara Hunnume, Nagara Panchami, Deepavli, Ugadi, and Dassara etc.

 Education

 Village has a Govt Higher Primary School (HPS) currently working with 1st to 8th standard and having more than 150 students.

 Literacy Rate

 The village literacy rate is about 66.37%.
 Males has 76.37% and Female has 55.63% of literacy.

 Politics

-Hanamasagar village is comes under Babaleshwar Assembly Constituency and Vijayapur Parliamentary Constituency.
+Hanamasagar village comes under Babaleshwar Assembly Constituency and Vijayapur Parliamentary Constituency.
 Mahadevappa Balappa Madarakhandi were ex-member of Vijayapur Taluk Panchayat.